conductor-is/quickbooks-desktop-api/README.md

 Conductor is a TypeScript-first Node.js API for **QuickBooks Desktop** (also known as QuickBooks Enterprise).
 In just a few lines, get real-time access to fetch, create, or update [_any_ QuickBooks Desktop object type](https://docs.conductor.is/qbd/api#supported-object-types) and receive a fully-typed response.
 Check out [the documentation](https://docs.conductor.is) to get started.

+Our team is building a data integration platform for vertical SaaS companies, starting with QuickBooks Desktop.
+We have spent over a decade building companies, scaling vast software systems, and obsessing over quality.

 <!-- markdownlint-disable MD033 -->
 <div align="center">
   <a href="https://docs.conductor.is"><img src="https://user-images.githubusercontent.com/170023/213273732-83dd6881-0b36-4787-820b-bd55cdc8444f.jpg" alt="QuickBooks Desktop autocomplete" width="600" /></a>